syntacticsolutions/React-Webpack-Knex-Boilerplate/README.md

 ![alt text](https://github.com/syntacticsolutions/react-webpack-bootstrap-boilerplate/blob/master/example_images/testResults.png)

-0. Navigate in your browser to `http:localhost:7555/init`
+0. If you do not have Visual Studio Code, Navigate in your browser to `http:localhost:7555/init`

     This will initialize all of your test data.
 'OK' will be displayed on the page.